 Clearances

-Would you like to keep your street, green area, schoolyard or shopping area clean and organise clean-up actions to do so, alone or with a group?
+Do you want to keep your street, green area, schoolyard or shopping area clean, alone or with a group, and organise clean-up actions to do so?
 We will help you with materials and tips.
 Together, we keep our surroundings clean and beautiful.

-It is contagious: a place we actively keep clean stays cleaner.
-And clean-ups are fun to do, you're out and about.
+It's contagious: a place we actively keep clean stays cleaner.
+And clean-ups are fun to do, you are immediately outside having fun.

 How does it work?